Scrivito/scrivito-neoletter-form-widgets/readme.md

   - Submitting message: Message shown while the form is being submitted.
   - Submitted message: Message shown after the form was successfully submitted.
   - Failed message: Message shown if the form submission failed.
-- "reCAPTCHA" Tab
+- "Google reCAPTCHA" Tab (Tab visible if captchaType is set to `google-recaptcha`)
-  - Enable reCAPTCHA: Enables reCAPTCHA v2 for the current form.
+  - Enable captcha: Enables Google reCAPTCHA v2 for the current form.
 You need to [Setup reCAPTCHA](#developer-setup) first.
+  - Language: Select the language for the reCAPTCHA.
+Google reCAPTCHA automatically adapts to the browser`s language setting, this property is optional and must not be filled.
+Refer to the language section [here](https://developers.google.com/recaptcha/docs/language){:target="_blank"} for setting the language manually.
+  - Theme: Choose between light and dark theme.
+You will need to refresh the page in order to reflect the changes or you can simply re-enable the captcha again.
   - Alignment: Alignment for the reCAPTCHA.
+- "Friendly Captcha" Tab (Tab visible if captchaType is set to `friendly-captcha`)
+  - Enable captcha: Enables Friendly Captcha for the current form.
+You need to [Setup Friendly Captcha](#friendly-captcha-setup) first.
+  - Language: Select the language for the Friendly Captcha.
+Refer to the language section [here](https://docs.friendlycaptcha.com/#/widget_api?id=data-lang-attribute){:target="_blank"} to see the available language codes.
+  - Start verification: Choose when the verification should start.
+  - Theme: Choose between light and dark theme.
+  - Alignment: Alignment for the Friendly Captcha.
 - "Steps" tab (Tab visible if form has "Multiple Steps")
   - Steps: Configure the form steps.
 - "Review" tab (Tab visible if form has "Multiple Steps", content depends on review selection)